mosfi99/template-webpack-tailwindcss/README.md

 }
 ```

+### 3. Images used in JavaScript

-- Images we use in our JavaScript, where we will need to import the files:
+Where we will need to import the files:

-  Since images aren’t JavaScript, we tell Webpack that these files will be assets by adding an `asset/resource` rule.
+Since images aren't JavaScript, we tell Webpack that these files will be assets by adding an `asset/resource` rule.
 Inside the `module.rules` array within `webpack.config.js`:

 ```js
 {